Light rail in Canberra: Development

+Stage 2A

-In mid July 2019, the ACT Government submitted a referral to the Australian Department of Environment and Energy for stage 2A, covering the extension from Civic to Commonwealth Park as well as an expansion of the depot in Mitchell.
-In September, the ACT Government approved the business case for stage 2A, confirming the three new stops on the route which will also require London Circuit being raised at Commonwealth Avenue where the light rail will travel.
-According to the stage 2A business case, from the Alinga Street Stop to the Commonwealth Park Stop will be about 6 minutes.
-The signing of contracts for stage 2A was delayed in 2020 due to the COVID-19 pandemic.
+In mid-July 2019, the ACT Government submitted a referral for Stage 2A to the Australian Department of Environment and Energy, covering the extension from Civic to Commonwealth Park as well as an expansion of the depot in Mitchell.

+In September 2019, the ACT Government approved the business case for Stage 2A, confirming the three new stops on the route and the requirement for London Circuit to be raised at Commonwealth Avenue where the light rail will travel.
+According to the Stage 2A business case released the same month, from the Alinga Street Stop to the Commonwealth Park Stop will be about 6 minutes.
+This business case estimated that the stage would deliver an estimated $150 million in benefits, but with a capital cost of an estimated $268 million.

+At the 2020 ACT election, the opposition Canberra Liberals expressed in-principle support for Stage 2, but did not commit to continuing the project.
+With the re-election of the Labor government at the election, Chief Minister Barr claimed a renewed mandate to continue Stage 2.

+In November 2022, works to raise London Circuit commenced.
+These works reached "practical completion" in August 2025.

+In late 2024, wire-free rail vehicles began to be used on the Stage 1 route, in preparation for their use once the Stage 2A extension becomes operational.

+In February 2025, with the raising of London Circuit nearing completion, construction of the trackwork for Stage 2A commenced under a $577 million government contract with Capital Metro.
+The extension is expected to be operational by early 2028.

+Stage 2B

+The business case for Stage 2A included costs and benefit estimates for the whole of Stage 2.
+Those estimates implied that Stage 2B would cost $905 million and would produce $1,067 million worth of benefits.

-In mid July 2019, the ACT Government submitted a referral to the Australian Department of Environment and Energy for stage 2B, covering the extension from Commonwealth Park to Woden.
+In mid-July 2019, the ACT Government submitted a referral for Stage 2B to the Australian Department of Environment and Energy, covering the extension from Commonwealth Park to Woden.

+Potential further extensions

 Stage 3: Belconnen to Canberra Airport

 In October 2019, the ACT Government released its infrastructure plan which included stage 3 of light rail going from Belconnen to Canberra Airport via Civic, with the Civic–Belconnen section built first.